x

 Noble Lake, Carson-Iceberg Wilderness

-In the background we see Highland Peak's steep mountainside making up the East side of upper Noble Canyon.
+In the background we see the steep mountainside making up the East flank of Noble Canyon.
+The flank rises to cap itself with Silver Peak on its furthest end and Highland Peak atop its nearest point.

 top of page